Cinderella (1997 film): Cultural significance

 Ruthie Fierberg of Playbill said Brandy's performance "immortalized the role on screen", while Hollywood.com's Jeremy Rodriguez ranked her the seventh-best Cinderella interpretation.
 Fuse TV dubbed Brandy's Cinderella "arguably the most groundbreaking portrayal at time" for inspiring subsequent diverse portrayals of the character.
-Essences Deena Campbell credited the singer with "inspiring other young girls to be black Cinderellas".
+Essences Deena Campbell credited the singer with "inspiring other young girls to be black [sic] Cinderellas".
 Media criticism professor Venise Berry found Brandy's casting and performance to be a "wonderful opportunity to reflect the true diversity in our society", writing, "I think that Brandy will help African-American females see there are other possibilities that their lives can blossom into something good, and you don't have to be white for that to happen," in turn making the classic story more accessible "to little black [sic] girls" who had believed that ascending into a life of privilege was only possible for white people.
 Writing for Nylon, Taylor Bryant called the film both "An Underrated Classic" and "One of the most important moments in [film] history".
-Applauding the film for providing minorities with "the chance to see themselves depicted as royalty for perhaps the first time", Bryant identified Brandy as a princess for black girls to "fawn" over, which Disney would not revisit until The Princess and the Frog (2009).
+Applauding the film for providing minorities with "the chance to see themselves depicted as royalty for perhaps the first time", Bryant identified Brandy as a princess for Black girls to "fawn" over, which Disney would not revisit until The Princess and the Frog (2009).
 Similarly, Martha Tesema wrote in an article for Mashable that "seeing Brandy as Cinderella on screen was groundbreaking" having "grown up in a time where future Disney characters like Tiana did not exist and the reason why didn't cross my mind—until this Cinderella.
 Seeing a princess with box braids like mine and a fairy godmother like Whitney ... gave me and girls who looked like me a glimpse at an early age of why it is necessary to demand representation of all types of people playing all types of roles in films."
 Ashley Rey, a writer for Bustle, opined that the film "helped show the world that black [sic] and brown faces should have just as much of a presence in fairytale land as white faces do."